Gardiners Creek Reserve

-This information is based on a talk presented by Greenlink Life Member Peter Dwyer at the Annual Workshop conducted by the Blackburn and District Tree Preservation Society, 30th July 2002.
+This information is based on a talk presented by Greenlink Life Member Peter Dwyer (deceased) at the Annual Workshop conducted by the Blackburn and District Tree Preservation Society, 30th July 2002.

 Gardiners Creek Reserve runs diagonally between Station St, Box Hill South and the Burwood Highway, Burwood.
 The area is bound on the north and east and southwest by residential properties and, in other areas by Deakin University.

 As an open space/waterway, it links to Wattle Park in the west.
 Upstream links run through the Box Hill Golf Club and, eventually, Blackburn Creeklands and Blackburn Lake.
 Downstream links run through various reserves in the cities of Monash, Boroondara and Stonnington before the Creek runs into the Yarra at Toorak.